varigence/docs/bimlflex/adf-deployment/adf-deployment.md

 > * BimlFlex Docs: [BimlFlex Generating DDL](xref:bimlflex-generating-ddl)

 Once BimlFlex generates the scripts they can be executed against the target database.

-These can be deployed through copy/paste using a SQL Server Management Studio or by another script execution clients if so desired.
+These can be deployed through copy/paste using a SQL Server Management Studio, or by another script execution client, if so desired.

 Any SQL client capable of executing DDL, such as Visual Studio Code or Azure Data Studio could also be used if preferred.